RuudVerhoef/js-object-compare/README.md

 const obj3 = { num: 1, block1: {} };
 const obj4 = { num: 1, char: "a", block1: { num: 3 } };

-// returns true because both objects have the exact same fiels (it does not matter they are not in the same order). console.log(jsoc.sameContent(obj1, obj2));
+// returns true because both objects have the exact same key/value pairs (it does not matter they are not in the same order). console.log(jsoc.sameContent(obj1, obj2));
 // returns an object with block1 stripped away, because the object, at that location, does not contain anything. console.log(jsoc.clearEmpties(obj3));